Ayushparikh-code/Web-dev-mini-projects/Personal-Blog/readme.md

-# Welcome 🖐 to the Chuck Norris Joke Generator
+# Welcome 🖐 to the Personal Blog Wbsite Template.
-It is a simple API integrated joke generator.
-We can generate jokes by selecting a category of jokes.
-Hope you people will enjoy reading the jokes.
+It is a simple and resonsive Personal Blog Website.

 ## Desktop View
 ![Default View](images/page1.png)